What do Philosophy graduates do after graduation? What can you do with a Philosophy degree? What's the point of studying Philosophy?

 As one of our philosophy students, you’ll have the opportunity to apply for a year-long work placement scheme at the end of your first or second year.
 Students are responsible for arranging placements themselves, but take a special module requiring them to write a report on their placement, and graduate with “with work placement” in their degree title.
 The scheme is a valuable way of gaining work experience during your degree.

-Hear from one of our former student about her experience:
+Hear from Vera, our former student about her experience:

 Did you know?
 Warwick is the third most targeted University nationally by the UK’s Top 100 Graduate Employers (High-Fliers Research Ltd 2019)